project-sunbird/project-sunbird.github.io/pages/features-documentation/admindashboard.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
     <td>1.
 Select <b>Consumption</b> from the drop down <br>2.
 Select duration for which you want to view and analyse, the number and frequency of the users visiting the portal to consume the content.
-The consumption graph summarizes following quantative and qualitative data: <br>a) Number of visits by users <br>b) Content consumption time <br>c) Average time spent by user per visit</td>
+The consumption graph summarizes the following quantative and qualitative data: <br>a) Number of visits by users <br>b) Content consumption time <br>c) Average time spent by user per visit</td>
     <td><img src="pages/features-documentation/images/admindashboard/consumptiongraph.png"></td>
   </tr>
 </table>